Campus Computing Sites provides poster printing on campus. You can print on our 42" wide paper in black-and-white and/or color.

 - Another good tip is to avoid using transparent colors.

 - If you want to use a ShortCode to pay for your poster print, you will need to establish an account prior to printing the poster.
-You can do this by contacting the ITS Accounts Office (firstname.lastname@example.org).
-You cannot retroactively charge a ShortCode after printing a poster!
+You can do this by submitting an account request.
+If you need assistance, please contact 4HELP@umich.edu or call 734-764-HELP (4357).
+Please note that accounts may take up to 1 business day to be created after your request is submitted.
+You cannot retroactively charge a ShortCode after printing a poster.

 Send questions Poster Printing to firstname.lastname@example.org.